 This GSLEP document aims to provide a practical guide to ecologically and socially conscious tourism practices within snow leopard habitats.
 It is designed primarily for operators in the tourist industry but also has a potential wider audience of policy makers in conservation and economic development fields.

 This manual provides practical, step-by-step guidance on how to plan, implement and analyse double observer surveys to estimate ungulate population abundance in mountainous terrain.
 Such population estimates are useful for the long-term monitoring of ungulate species.

+At the International Snow Leopard and Ecosystem Conservation Forum 2017 in Bishkek, the range country governments formally endorsed a plan to develop a global snow leopard population assessment.
 The ambitious initiative, called Population Assessment of the World’s Snow Leopards, or, in short, PAWS, aims to produce a robust estimate of the threatened cat’s population status within the next 5 years.